jsteigelman/tic-tac-toe/README.md

 # Tic-Tac-Toe

 ## Description
-This is a tic-tac-toe game that I built and designed as a simple coding exercise.
+This is a tic-tac-toe game that I built and designed as a simple exercise for "coding a program from scratch".
+For the game pieces, I used two images (the cube and sphere) from Figma's free components library.

 ## Live Site URL
 [https://tictactoe-steigelman.netlify.app/](https://tictactoe-steigelman.netlify.app/)